home

 Now that we have a working implementation of the uniform slab, we can extend our implementation to $\varepsilon(z)$.
 Surprisingly, there is not much to do from our previous example.

-The following figure shows on the right the now minimized figure of merit (minimizing transmission).
-The figure on the left shows the evolution, from bottom to top of the z-varying dielectric profile.
+The following figure shows on the left the figure of merit (minimizing field intensity) for 20 iterations.
+The map on the right shows the evolution of the z-varying dielectric profile from bottom (start) to top (finish).
 We start from an initial uniform slab and end up with a bragg mirror.
 Indeed, the resulting period is approximately $\Lambda\approx0.19$ in reduced units with a thinner high index region.
-The distributed Bragg mirror predicts a large bandgap $$ \frac{\Delta f_0}{f_0}=\frac{4}{\pi}\arcsin{\frac{n_2-n_1}{n_1+n_2}}\approx 1.28 $$ which is centered around, from eyeballing the figure,
+The distributed Bragg mirror predicts a large photonic band gap $$ \frac{\Delta f_0}{f_0}=\frac{4}{\pi}\arcsin{\frac{n_2-n_1}{n_1+n_2}}\approx 1.28 $$ which is centered around, from eyeballing the figure,

 $$ \frac{\lambda_\text{gap}}{4} = nd = n_1d_1+n_2d_2\approx0.05\times3.46+0.14\times1.0=0.313 $$ then $\lambda_\text{gap}\approx1.252$, which, given $\Delta f_0$ easily covers our wavelength $\lambda=1.1$.